ultrain-os/ultrain-core-production/README.md

 the shard-chains.
 Each shard-chain has a maximum capacity on the hardware resources – when Dapps on the shard-chain reaches the maximum capacity, a new shard-chain will be created to accommodate the new demands, this is also known as horizontal scaling.
-Each shard-chain comprises a group of Dapps, which is segregated from other shard-chains, as a result of such design, we naturally segregated the computation and storag resources between shard-chains.
+Each shard-chain comprises a group of Dapps, which is segregated from other shard-chains, as a result of such design, we naturally segregated the computation and storage resources between shard-chains.
 There will be no user level Dapps running on the main-chain, which its tasks involve users’ accounts creation/maintenance, miners’ registration/token staking and scheduling of mining nodes among different shard-chains.